- DD hints and tips, Direct Debit, Paperless Direct Debit

 – using historical data for existing customers

-Well the answer seems to be…the best you can.
+Well, the answer seems to be … the best you can.
 From our conversations with people in the banking industry and even sources close to Bacs it seems as though it is generally recognised that it is not a perfect system.
-When you apply for Paperless Direct Debit you will have to say what you feel you are able to do and then see if this is sufficient from your sponsoring banks point of view.
-Ultimately the bank have to make the decision as to whether they will allow you to use Paperless sign up methods.
+When you apply for Paperless Direct Debit you will have to say what you feel you are able to do and then see if this is sufficient from your sponsoring bank’s point of view.
+Ultimately the bank has to make the decision as to whether they will allow you to use Paperless sign-up methods.

-If you require further information or help with Paperless Direct Debit applications, compliance and best practice then please contact us.
+If you require further information or help with user ID checking, Paperless Direct Debit applications, compliance and best practice then please contact us.